komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/update.md

 To customize the behavior of the query, call the `options` function.
 The `options` function accept a lambda expression whose parameter represents default options.
-Call the `copy` function on the parameter to change its properties.
+Call the `copy` function on the parameter to change its properties:

 ```kotlin
 val address: Address = ..